thisisharshsah/credit-card-fraud-detections/README.md

 ## Author

-This project is developed by Dinesh Lal.
+This project is developed by Harsh Kumar Sah.

 ## License